rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		  Note3 : Use 'kubectl get svc argo-server -n onap' command to get {EXTERNAL_PORT_OF_ARGO_SERVER}.
 Refer "Setup ARGO" section.

-		  Note4: If ORAN servers have not been created, then keep tickServerIP, ricServerIP and nonrtricServerIP values as is.
+		  Note4: If ORAN and Tick servers have not been created, then keep tickServerIP, ricServerIP and nonrtricServerIP values as is.
 Otherwise add private IP of tickServerIP, ricServer and nonrtricServer(created in Pre Deployment Steps').

 		  Note5 : In argo workflow, there are two ways for executing argo templates.